-Finfolk are an unsual breed of mythological creatures unique to Orkney and Shetland Islands.
-Similar to Mermaids and other mythic sea creatures.
-And connections to Norse mythology.
+Finfolk are a breed of mythological creatures unique to the Orkney and Shetland Islands.
+They're similar to mermaids and other mythic sea creatures and have connections to Norse mythology.

 Germany's answer to Stonehenge, Externsteine is a natural rock formation that has been altered by human hands.
 What was it used for?
 Does it hold special meaning?